 Nativ Made was on a mission to prove a grab-and-go restaurant could be fresh, organic and locally sourced.
-But when the ethics-based company found itself lost under the umbrella of “fast food,” Pilot was there to tell their story.
+We helped the ethics-based company break out from under the “fast food” umbrella.

 In 2013, Nativ Made opened on the island of Nantucket as the “Nantucket Pasty Company”.
 After two years of average sales, ownership knew it was time to make a drastic change.
 The company came to Pilot equipped with strong values, but a confused way of expressing them.